aswath-AI/aswath-AI/README.md

 - 👋 Hi, I’m @aswath-AI
 - 👀 I’m interested in Artificial Intelligence & Machine Learning
-- 🌱 I’m currently a bachlor's in Applied Artificial Intelligence
+- 🌱 I’m currently a bachlor's student in Applied Artificial Intelligence
 - 💞️ I’m looking to collaborate on projects related to AI and ML
 - 📫 How to reach me LinkedIn or discord